How To Plan A Perfect Day Trip From Florence To Cinque Terre

 The most famous hiking trail in Cinque Terre is the Sentiero Azzurro (Blue Trail), a series of four individual paths that go along the coast and connect all the villages and that can be walked in around 6 hours.

-Most people prefer walking one bit at a time, and just spend more time exploring the villages rather than just rushing through the trail – you can do that in case you decide to spend more than one day in Cinque Terre.
+Most people prefer walking one bit at a time, and just spend more time exploring the villages – you can do that if you have more than one day in the Cinque Terre.

-Of the various bits Sentiero Azzurro, the most difficult one is the walk from Vernazza to Corniglia: the path is quite steep in certain points, and there is a fair amount of ascending and descending along steps that can be quite steep in places – my sister was definitely not a fan of it!
+We found to be the most challenging part of the hike to be the bit that goes from Vernazza to Corniglia.
+It is quite steep in certain points, and there is a fair amount of ascending and descending along steps that can be quite steep in places – my sister was definitely not a fan of it!
 It takes about 2 hours to walk from Vernazza to Corniglia.

-The most famous train in the region is the Via dell’Amore (love’s way, in English) that starts in Riomaggiore.
-It’s a short and easy trail that offers stunning views.
+The most famous trail in the region is the Via dell’Amore (love’s way, in English) that connects Manarola to Riomaggiore.
+It’s a short and easy trail that offers stunning coastal views.

-Unfortunately, it has been closed to allow some much needed renovation work after it’s been damaged by the floods in 2012.
+Unfortunately, the Via dell’Amore has been closed to allow some much needed renovation work after it’s been damaged by the floods in 2012.
 It is supposed to open again in July 2024.

 Another short hike goes from Riomaggiore to the Sanctuary of Montenero, from where there are gorgeous views of Punta Mesco and the Island of Tino.